Buffalo Grill: Operations

 About two-thirds of Buffalo Grill outlets are company-owned and the rest are operated by franchise holders.

 The company has its headquarters at 9, Boulevard du Général de Gaulle, Montrouge, France.

 In April 2018, Ivan Schofield (non executive director) and Jocelyn Olive (chairman) began running the company.

 Controversies

 British beef

-In December 2001, Buffalo Grill allegations emerged that the chain had sold British beef, banned in Germany due to fears of BSE contamination, between 1997 and 2000.
+In December 2001 allegations emerged that the chain had sold British beef, banned in Germany due to fears of BSE contamination, between 1997 and 2000.
 In October 2003, manslaughter charges against the firm's executives were dismissed in respect of two vCJD sufferers, who claimed to have caught the disease from the firm's beef.
 Two employees spent three months in prison prior to their acquittal.
 After more than 15 years of investigation, the case was dismissed.
 The firm's sales suffered considerably due to the scandal, but by 2004 were on the rise again.

 Illegal employees

 On June 4, 2007, it was reported that approximately 15% of Buffalo Grill's employees were foreign.
 A significant number, mostly from Africa, had illegal immigrant status in France.
 The chain's management was accused of slave-like working conditions, threats and disobeying state labour laws by some of its former employees, who occupied a restaurant in Viry-Châtillon (Essonne in the outskirts of Paris).